-Badawi, a blogger and the founder of an online discussion forum, was arrested by Saudi security forces in Jeddah on June 17, 2012, according to news reports.
-In July 2013, he was sentenced to seven years' imprisonment and 600 lashes on charges of defamation of religion.
-The sentence was increased on appeal in May 2014 to 10 years' imprisonment, 1,000 lashes, a fine of 1 million Saudi riyals (approximately US$267,000), and a 10-year ban on travel and media activity to begin after his release, Reuters reported in a separate article.
+Badawi, the founder of an online discussion forum, was arrested by Saudi security forces in Jeddah on June 17, 2012, according to Gulf News.
+In July 2013, he was sentenced to seven years’ imprisonment and 600 lashes on charges of defamation of religion, according to Reuters.
+The sentence was increased on appeal in May 2014 to 10 years’ imprisonment, 1,000 lashes, a fine of 1 million Saudi riyals (approximately US$267,000), and a 10-year ban on travel and media activity to begin after his release, Reuters reported in a separate article.

 On June 7, 2015, news outlets reported the Saudi Supreme Court upheld Badawi’s sentence.

-The charges stemmed from Badawi's support for free discussion of liberal values in Saudi Arabia, a country founded upon a strict interpretation of Islam.
+The charges against Badawi stemmed from his support for free discussion of liberal values in Saudi Arabia.
 In 2006, Badawi founded an online discussion forum called "Saudi Liberals."
 By 2008, the forum had grown to more than 1,000 registered members who regularly discussed religion and politics.

 In March 2008, Badawi was temporarily detained and his website shut down; two months later he fled the country, according to Human Rights Watch.
 But later that year, Badawi returned after prosecutors decided to not pursue charges.